Face Swap @ Magic Hour (YC W24)

 Synthesizing preliminary user tests

 Magic Hour already had a summary of previous usability tests including 12 screen-recorded users using the "think aloud method and their transcripts.
+I noticed that the majority of user dissatisfaction came from one of the following pain points:

-01 Confusing UX
+Confusing UX

-02 Lack of Cost Transparency
+Lack of Cost Transparency

-Users are only told about potential price warnings after they have completed the entire flow?
+Users are only told about potential price warnings after they have completed the entire flow.

 How might we redesign the Face Swap Video product flow to increase the video generation success rate?